Johnny-Morgan/hike-logger/README.md

   ![Image](static/images/readme/admin.jpg)

   The admin dashboard is only accessible by admin users.
 Here the admin can add, edit or delete hike areas and times.

+### Future features

+The following are elements that could be added to the site in future development:

+- An option for a user to upload a hike to Google Maps or OpenStreetMap.

+- A user can upload an image instead of a url.

+- A gallery of photos or each hike.

+- A user can give each hike a rating.

+- Forgotten password functionality.

+- A contact form to contact the site owner.

+- The ability for a user to mark a hike as complete multiple times, with a different date for each time.

+- An option for a user to submit the exact time they took to walk a hike and use this information to calculate the users average speed.

+- An option for a user to submit additional hike statistics such as the elevation gain, total ascent or descent.

+- A secton for a user to store personal notes about the hike that they can keep private or mark as public should they wish to do so.

 ## Technologies Used

 ### Languages Used